 What Do I Have to Prove to Win My Defective Products Liability Case?

-The Tennessee Product Liability Act controls defective product cases in our State.
+The Tennessee Product Liability Act, passed by the Tennessee General Assembly, controls defective product cases in our State.
 Generally, in order to win a product liability case, you must prove the product was either “defective” or “unreasonably dangerous”.
 The statutory definitions of those terms are as follows:

 - “Defective” means a condition of a product that renders it unsafe for normal or anticipatable handling and consumption.